sinwoobang/github-mcp-server/README.md

 # GitHub MCP Server

+NOTE: It is an experimental repo for getting multiple pull requests in bulk.

 The GitHub MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with GitHub APIs, enabling advanced automation and interaction capabilities for developers and tools.